hakav/code-examples/README.md

 Image segmentation:
-The problem is to find the best way to partition the given figure in two parts: a monochromatic rectangle and a monochromatic background.
+The problem is to find the best way to partition an image into two parts: a monochromatic rectangle and a monochromatic background.
 The objective is to minimize the sum of squared errors.
-Here data is a color image with ny * nx pixels, and in this task the image is monochromatic, with every pixel having RGB value (1,1,1) or (0,0,0).
+Here 'data' is a color image with ny * nx pixels, and in this task the image is monochromatic, with every pixel having RGB value (1,1,1) or (0,0,0).